What Is The History Of Asset Management?

 The gaps spreadsheets created provided a need for a better system.
 As smartphones and shareability entered the centre stage in the 21st century, the ability to create a better, more automated system also arose.

-This led to the creation of asset management software.
+This led to the introduction of asset management software.

 With asset management software, the concept remained that unique assets would need to be tracked and managed and monitored.
 The software itself only created the ability to add more features and automation to this procedure.